-ERRAMON I. ABOITIZ Chairman of the Board of Directors Age: 64 Citizenship: Filipino Committee Memberships: Mr. Erramon I. Aboitiz was appointed as Chairman of the Board of AboitizPower effective 01 January 2020.
+Mr. Erramon I. Aboitiz was appointed as Chairman of the Board of AboitizPower effective 01 January 2020.
 He has been a Director of the Company since 13 February 1998 and has served as Chief Executive Officer from 1998 to May 2018.
 He was Chairman of the Board from May 2018 to September 2018, and served as President and Chief Executive Officer until December 2019.

-Member - Board Executive Committee (Chairman of the Committee since 21 May 2018 and Member since 01 January 2020) - Board Audit Committee (since 01 January 2020) - Board Corporate Governance Committee (since 17 May 2010) Mr. Aboitiz is currently a Director of AEV, a publicly-listed company, a position he has held since 1994.
+Mr. Aboitiz is currently a Director of AEV, a publicly-listed company, a position he has held since 1994.
 He was AEV's Executive Vice President and Chief Operating Officer from 1994 to 2009, and President and Chief Executive Officer from 2009 to 2019.
 Mr. Aboitiz is also Chairman of the Board of Directors of the following companies: Manila-Oslo Renewable Enterprise, Inc. (MORE), San Fernando Electric Light and Power Co., Inc. (SFELAPCO), and CRH Aboitiz Holdings, Inc. (CRH Aboitiz).
 He is Vice Chairman of Republic Cement and Building Materials, Inc. (RCBM) and of Union Bank of the Philippines (UnionBank), a publicly-listed company.
 He is also Chairman of UnionBank's Executive Committee and Nominations Committee.
 He is Director of Aboitiz & Company, Inc. (ACO), AEV CRH Holdings, Inc. (AEV CRH), and the Philippine Disaster Recovery Foundation.

-Philippines Management Man of the Year and Ernst & Young's Entrepreneur of the Year both in 2011.
+Mr. Aboitiz was awarded the Management Association of the Philippines Management Man of the Year and Ernst & Young's Entrepreneur of the Year both in 2011.

 Mr. Aboitiz earned a Bachelor of Science degree in Business Administration, Major in Accounting and Finance from Gonzaga University in Spokane, Washington, U.S.A.
 He was also conferred an Honorary Doctorate Degree in Management by the Asian Institute of Management.
 He is not connected with any government agency or instrumentality.

-MIKEL A. ABOITIZ Vice Chairman of the Board of Directors Mr. Mikel A. Aboitiz was appointed Vice Chairman of AboitizPower effective 1 January 2020.
+MIKEL A. ABOITIZ

+Vice Chairman of the Board of Directors

+Mr. Mikel A. Aboitiz was appointed Vice Chairman of AboitizPower effective 1 January 2020.
 He has been a Director since 13 February 1998, and was the Company's Chairman of the Board from September 2018 to December 2019.

-Age: 66 Citizenship: Filipino Mr. Aboitiz was formerly Vice Chairman of City Savings Bank, Inc. from 2015 to 2016, and its President and Chief Executive Officer from 2001 to 2014.
-He is currently Chairman of the Committee Memberships: Board of ACO; Vice Chairman of AEV, a publicly-listed company,
+Mr. Aboitiz was formerly Vice Chairman of City Savings Bank, Inc. from 2015 to 2016, and its President and Chief Executive Officer from 2001 to 2014.
+He is currently Chairman of the Board of ACO; Vice Chairman of AEV, a publicly-listed company, since December 2018; and Trustee and Chairman of Ramon Aboitiz Foundation, Inc. (RAFI).